sapcc/arc/website/source/docs/commands/index.html.markdown

 page_title: "Commands"
 sidebar_current: "docs-commands"
 description: |-
-  ARC is controlled via a very easy to use command-line interface (CLI).
+  Arc is controlled via a very easy to use command-line interface (CLI).
 ---

-# ARC Commands (CLI)
+# Arc Commands (CLI)

-ARC is controlled via a very easy to use command-line interface (CLI).
+Arc is controlled via a very easy to use command-line interface (CLI).
-ARC is only a single command-line application: `arc`.
+Arc is only a single command-line application: `arc`.
 This application then takes a subcommand such as "server" or "execute".
 The complete list of subcommands is in the navigation to the left.

-The `ARC` CLI is a well-behaved command line application.
+The `Arc` CLI is a well-behaved command line application.
 In erroneous cases, a non-zero exit status will be returned.
 It also responds to `-h` and `--help` as you'd most likely expect.